oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/setup-policies/setup-policies.md

     ![](./images/Set-Policy2.png)

-3. Go to **Policies** and prepare all the necessary policies.
-For convenience, I allow any-user to access the resources.
+3. Go to **Policies** and configure all the necessary policies.
+For convenience, allow `any-user` to access the resources (see below).
 You can refine the scope by creating user groups.

     ```
     Allow any-user to manage objects in COMPARTMENT <compartment-name>